 3. “HR doesn’t know anything about the business outside their department.”

-Most people consider the human resource as a department where only paperwork or redundant administrative tasks are completed.
+One of the human resources stereotypes is that human resource as a department where only paperwork or redundant administrative tasks are completed.
 They fail to recognise the HR's role in boosting an organization's productivity.
 “The old stereotyping in HRM was always that they are just there to protect the company, make sure every box is ticked, and every form is filled. ” says Jenna Carson, HR Manager at Music Grotto.

 A Harvard MBA graduate who, after being questioned for choosing HR as his career path, said “A new kind of HR professional is emerging to manage the transformed function, someone who deeply understands not only talent-management processes but also an organization’s strategy and business model.”